Introduction to Optimization

 The main purpose of optimization theory is to develop methods for finding the optimal solution $\hat{x}$ without having to examine every point in the feasible set $X$.

-Later chapters, we will be able to check whether a given point is optimal or not without checking every point in the feasible set.
+In later chapters, we will learn how to determine whether a given point is optimal without checking every point in the feasible set.